-- Assign time estimates to each activity in the WBS. - Create each task start and end dates. - Represent schedules as Gantt charts or network diagrams (PERT/CPM) charts. - Identify critical dependencies between tasks.
+- Assign beginning times to each activity in the WBS (days are used for start and durations times in example below). - Assign duration times to each activity in the WBS. - Identify People Responsible and set completion dates. - Represent schedules as Gantt charts or network diagrams. - Identify critical dependencies between tasks.